TanStack Start: A Mental Model for Next.js Developers

 Most full-stack frameworks pick a rendering model first and build routing around it.
 Next.js did.
 Pages Router, then App Router — the router exists to serve the rendering pipeline.

-This is why the framework describes itself as "Router-first."
-Not because routing is the only concern, but because everything else — data fetching, server functions, caching, code splitting — is organized around the router's type system, not the other way around.
+The router is not infrastructure in TanStack Start.
+It is the application.
+Everything else — data fetching, server functions, caching, code splitting — is organized around the router's type system, not the other way around.

 Next.js's App Router is a file system that generates routes.
 TanStack Router is a type system that generates a route tree.
 Both are file-based.
 The difference is what the output is used for.

-Next.js: components are Server Components by default → opt into client ("use client")
+👉 Next.js: components are Server Components by default → opt into client ("use client")

-TanStack Start: components are isomorphic React by default → opt into server (createServerFn)
+👉 TanStack Start: components are isomorphic React by default → opt into server (createServerFn)

-To be precise: TanStack Start still SSRs the initial request.
+TanStack Start still SSRs the initial request.
 The difference is that components are regular React — they run on both server and client, not server-only.
-The server is a layer you reach for explicitly via createServerFn, not the default execution context for every component.

 In Next.js, the question is "does this component need to run on the client?"
 In TanStack Start, the question is "does this logic need to run only on the server?"